Transient acceleration events in LISA Pathfinder data: properties and possible physical origin: Glitch parameter statistics

-Fig.~\ref{fig:tauhistograms} shows the histograms of the waiting time $\Delta T$ between impulse-carrying glitches for both ordinary and cold runs. $\Delta T$ is defined as either the time between two subsequent glitches, the vast majority of the samples, or the time between the starting moment of the run and the first glitch, relevant for very short runs with few glitches.
+Figure~\ref{fig:tauhistograms} shows the histograms of the waiting time $\Delta T$ between impulse-carrying glitches for both ordinary and cold runs. $\Delta T$ is defined as either the time between two subsequent glitches, the vast majority of the samples, or the time between the starting moment of the run and the first glitch, relevant for very short runs with few glitches.

-For both OR and CR, the result of a Lilliefors test \cite{Lilliefors} is compatible with $\Delta T$ being exponentially distributed.
-Data for OR are well fitted to an exponential distribution with average rate $\lambda=0.96_{-0.09}^{+0.11}\,\si{\day^{-1}}$ (\footnote{This rate of $\lambda=0.96_{-0.09}^{+0.11}\,\si{\day^{-1}}$ is apparently slightly higher than that reported in our preliminary search \cite{PhysRevLett.120.061101} of $\lambda=(0.78\pm0.02)~\si{\day^{-1}}$.
+For both ordinary and cold runs, the result of a Lilliefors test \cite{Lilliefors} is compatible with $\Delta T$ being exponentially distributed.
+Data for ordinary runs are well fitted to an exponential distribution with average rate $\lambda=0.96_{-0.09}^{+0.11}\,\si{\day^{-1}}$ (\footnote{This rate of $\lambda=0.96_{-0.09}^{+0.11}\,\si{\day^{-1}}$ is apparently slightly higher than that reported in our preliminary search \cite{PhysRevLett.120.061101} of $\lambda=(0.78\pm0.02)~\si{\day^{-1}}$.
 We have traced back this apparent discrepancy to the smaller subset of runs used in \cite{PhysRevLett.120.061101}, and to a mistake in reporting the error.
 The event rate estimated with the current Bayesian analysis, at 68\% confidence level on the same subset of runs, gives $\lambda=0.75_{-0.09}^{+0.13}\,\si{\day^{-1}}$, which is compatible with the current estimation at $\simeq 1 \sigma$.}).
-Bayesian rate estimation is described in App.~\ref{app:RateLikelihood}.
+Bayesian rate estimation is described in Appendix~\ref{app:RateLikelihood}.